Kettle42/FSKRoboticsController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/KettleLibrary/README.md

 # The Use of the KettleLibrary Package

 This package is for cross-season utilites.
-Such as our PIDController class, Vision class, or XyhVector.
+Such as our PIDController class.
 Use this for any backend systems that are generalized and can be used in any year.

 ***When you update or add a class, add documentation here.
 This is not a request.***